panwarlsweet/flashggFinalFit/Datacard/README_HHbbgg.md

 With systematics or without ?
 https://github.com/chernyavskaya/flashggFinalFit/blob/fullRunII_Oct2019/Datacard/runDatacards.sh#L2

+If btagSystematics were saved separately in flashgg with a flag 'False' passed as a third argument, care should be taken, everything is taken care of by a flag : --btagReshapeFalse.

 If runnning with systematics you need to put a file with all workspaces (for HH and single H processes and all systematics, either you have it from flashgg ntuples (workspaces) and you just need to merge it using a flashgg command :
 ```